p2/OAuth2/README.md

 You can use the scheme you want, but you must **a)** declare the scheme you use in your `Info.plist` and **b)** register the very same URI on the authorization server you connect to.

 Note that **as of iOS 9**, you _should_ use [Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) as your redirect URL, rather than a custom app scheme.
 This prevents others from re-using your URI scheme and intercept the authorization flow.
+If you **target iOS 12 and newer** you should be using `ASWebAuthenticationSession`, which makes using your own local redirect scheme secure.

 Want to avoid switching to Safari and pop up a SafariViewController or NSPanel?
 Set this: